bmuenzenmeyer/bmuenzenmeyer.github.io/src/posts/2024-do-i-need-this-node-dependency.md

 Node.js maintainers are quick to mention the many caveats with this approach, and other decisions, such as currently [not supporting type-stripping under node_modules](https://github.com/nodejs/node/blob/98d4ebc6d425f55d22b8ab745031cd19f89fd283/lib/internal/modules/typescript.js#L124-L126).

 > 🚀🐢  This is all intentionally careful, by the way.
 I'll get to that more near the end of the article.
 As proof of this intentionality, recently Node.js maintainers [unflagged the type-stripping behavior](https://github.com/nodejs/node/pull/56350) (😊 with some tiny assists by me).
 I've talked to Marco about the node_modules limitation.
 He intends to remove it, but everyone is wary of a new fragmentation where folks publish TypeScript-only code.
 The community is still working through the ESM shift.

+> ❗ One the places I _am_ eagerly awaiting a TypeScript-only experience is when authoring custom GitHub Actions.
+They get consumed in a pretty defined environment after all.
+Unfortunately, the [GitHub runner environment itself still does not support Node 22](https://bsky.app/profile/brianmuenzenmeyer.com/post/3lawemugvh22z) (This is different  than using setup-node to install it.)
+I am sure with time this will resolve.
+Until then, we need a build process.

 #### 🎵 Anything You Can Do I Can Do Better...